Citeck/ecos-notifications/README.md

 ## Dependencies

-To run this application the following applications from ECOS deployment are needed:
+To run this application the following applications from Citeck deployment are needed:

 * zookeeper
 * rabbitmq